bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-02-newsletter.md

   transaction is change in `bumpfee`.
 The wallet deducts value from this output to add fees when creating the [replacement transaction][topic rbf].
-By default, the wallet attempts to detect a change output automatically and creates a new one if it fails to do so.
+By default, the wallet attempts to detect a change output automatically and creates a new one if it fails to do so. {% assign timestamp="25:31" %}

 - [Core Lightning #6378][] and [#6449][core lightning #6449] will mark
   an offchain incoming [HTLC][topic htlc] as failed if the node is